A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Alternating Sign Trapezoids

 \subsection{Transformation of the determinantal formula}

-The determinantal formula~\eqref{eq:QRST-ASTdet} is our first expression for the fourfold refined enumeration of $(n,l)$-alternating sign trapezoids.
+The constant term $\ct_{\mathbf{Y}}$ of the determinant expression in \eqref{eq:QRST-ASTdet} provides our first expression for the generating function $\mathcal{Z}_{\AST}(n,l;M,R,P,Q)$ for the fourfold refined enumeration of $(n,l)$-alternating sign trapezoids.
 We transform it into a determinant involving binomial coefficients.
-Our key tool is the following formula by Behrend, Di Francesco, and Zinn-Justin \cite[(43)-(47)]{BFZ12}: \begin{lemma} For a given power series $f$ in variables~$X$ and $Y$, it holds that
+Our key tool is the following formula by Behrend, Di Francesco and Zinn-Justin \cite[(43)-(47)]{BFZ12}: \begin{lemma} For a given power series $f$ in variables~$X$ and $Y$, it holds that

 here, $\left[ X^i Y^j \right] f(X,Y)$ denotes the coefficient of $X^i Y^j$ in the series expansion of $f$. \end{lemma}

 We set